MySQL INDEXES: A Comprehensive Guide

 - Ensures

-remains unique.
+phone_numberremains unique.

 Using Indexes in Queries

-Indexes improve performance when used in WHERE
+Indexes improve performance when used in WHERE, ORDER BY, and GROUP BY queries.

-Example 1: Faster WHERE
+Example 1: Faster WHERE Queries

 - If

-is indexed, MySQL will use the index to quickly find the matching rows instead of scanning the whole table.
+authoris indexed, MySQL will use the index to quickly find the matching rows instead of scanning the whole table.

-Example 2: Faster Sorting (ORDER BY
+Example 2: Faster Sorting (ORDER BY)

 - If

-is indexed, sorting is much faster.
+titleis indexed, sorting is much faster.

 Example 3: Optimized Joins